 Can Value-Based Care Bring Down the Cost of Healthcare?

-Value-Based Healthcare is not a new idea, however, it is an innovative healthcare model that many health insurers, service or pharmaceutical providers, and even the government are working on implementing as a way to reduce health costs and improve patients health.
 Many health plans may already include elements of value-based care in their preventative services packages.
-Value-based care is a focal point of how to save money on health costs.
+Value-based care is a focal point of trying to save money on health costs.

 There are two ways value-based care can increase the overall wellness of patients while saving money on health insurance costs:

-- Decrease the cost of services (possibly by changing the approach to offering those services) while still providing the same outcome
+- It decreases the cost of services—possibly by changing the approach to offering those services—while still providing the same outcome

-- Increase the outcome of well-being without increasing the cost of care
+- It increases the outcome of well-being without increasing the cost of care

-This may sound complicated, but with proper analysis of current treatment plans and review of where hospitals, health insurance, and other services are spending money, providers can redesign services to provide this value.
+This may sound complicated, but with proper analysis of current treatment plans and review of where the health industry is spending money, providers can redesign services to provide this value.

 Value is essentially getting more for less.
-Not all organizations have shifted to Value-Based Care models, but many are learning from existing organizations using this model already and preparing to shift to this more effective and cost-efficient form of care in the near future.
+Not all organizations have shifted to value-based care models, but many are learning from existing organizations using this model already.
+Many organizations and states are exploring the available options and feasibility of shifting to this more effective and cost-efficient form of care in the near future.

-Preventative screenings, taking into account the person's psychological needs as well as their physical ones, and proactive communication with patients and medical teams are important aspects of value-based care.
+Preventative screenings take into account the person's psychological needs as well as their physical ones.
+Also, proactive communication with patients and medical teams is an important aspect of value-based care.

-According to the National Business Group on Health, almost 40 percent of employers have started using value-based benefit designs where their employees benefit from reductions in cost sharing or lower premiums when they take preventative or proactive measures to increase wellness by obtaining higher quality care or actively work on managing chronic conditions.
-In addition, the survey conducted by the National Business Group on Health also stated that 66 percent of companies will offer medical decision support and second opinion services in 2018.
+Many employers have started using value-based benefit designs where their employees benefit from reductions in cost-sharing or lower premiums when they take preventative or proactive measures to increase wellness by obtaining higher quality care or actively work on managing chronic conditions.

-The value-based healthcare model may include adding more resources and education for patients such as:
+The value-based healthcare model may include adding more resources and education for patients.
+These resources can include:

 - Medical decision support and second opinions